id-studiolab/Digital-Interfaces/tutorials/01-time/index.md

 import digitalio
 import time

-# Create a DigitalInOut object for the onboard LED, connected to pin D13.
+# Create a DigitalInOut object for the onboard LED.
-led = digitalio.DigitalInOut(board.D13)
+led = digitalio.DigitalInOut(board.LED)
 led.direction = digitalio.Direction.OUTPUT  # Set LED as output

-# Create a DigitalInOut object for the button, connected to pin D0.
+# Create a DigitalInOut object for the button, connected to pin D6.
-button = digitalio.DigitalInOut(board.D0)
+button = digitalio.DigitalInOut(board.D6)
 button.direction = digitalio.Direction.INPUT  # Set button as input

 # Initialize variables to track button and LED state, as well as click detection